OrhunMahir/SEP_Project/sep-animal-recognition/docs/results/swin_tiny_gradcam_available4534/README.md

 - Grad-CAM is a coarse localization diagnostic, not a causal explanation.
 - The raw-image fallback panels are an ablation and do not represent the normal YOLO-gated inference path.
+- The displayed panels use the legacy edge-biased target layer and must be regenerated with `stage3_last_norm1` before drawing localization conclusions.

 ## Reproduction

 See the main [Swin-Tiny Grad-CAM guide](../../gradcam_swin.md) for local and